Andrettin/Wyrmsun/readme.txt

 * Quests
 - The armor of the Chieftain's Hall is now zero in the On the Vanaquisl mission, to avoid too much waiting being necessary for destroying the Vana Tribe's hall.
+- The On the Vanaquisl quest now yields 2 technology points instead of 1.
+- The Sack of Iuvavum quest now yields 2 technology points instead of 1.

 * Units
 - Fixed issue which caused ranged units to display their melee animation if attacking a flying unit that was close to them.